Name: David Bancroft

 Who is the most notable person you’ve ever cooked for?

 You would expect me to say a top chef like David Chang, or Lance Armstrong, or Tim Cook, or the “Beaver,” but I’m gonna have to go with my heart, and my heart says Bo Jackson.
-Well now, Jason Dufner invited me to cook his PGA Championship supper for all the past year’s PGA champs and that was pretty awesome.
+Well now, Jason Dufner invited me to cook his PGA Championship supper for all the recent PGA champs a few years ago, and that was pretty awesome.
 John Daly wore a white tiger striped jacket.
 His jacket was inspiring!

 If you could cook for with any celebrity of historical figure (living or dead), who would it be?